ss-abramchuk/OpenVPNAdapter/README.md

     // Save configuration in the Network Extension preferences self.providerManager?.saveToPreferences(completionHandler: { (error) in
         if let error = error  {
-            // Handle an occured error
+            // Handle an occurred error
         }
     })
 }